 It is actually a bit more than a simple translation because RSP commands cannot be translated one-to-one into debugWIRE commands.
 For instance, writing into flash memory happens by arbitrary chunks in RSP, while in debugWIRE flash memory has to be written page-wise.
 Further, breakpoints are set and removed in a lazy fashion in order to minimize flash memory wear.
 And then, the different MCU types have all somewhat different ways to implement the debugWIRE operations.
-All in all, the code takes more than 21 KB when the debugging and unit testing parts are disabled.

 How can you use it?

 Using the hardware debugger is straight-forward.
-First, you need to setup a debugging environment/IDE and/or modify some configuration files of your Arduino environment as described in my earlier blog post.
+First, you need to set up a debugging environment/IDE and/or modify some configuration files of your Arduino environment, as described in my earlier blog post.
 Then you simply need to

 - download the Arduino sketch from the dw-link GitHub repository,